Amaha / / / Bipolar Disorder: Signs and Symptoms

 Bipolar disorder is a psychiatric condition in which a person experiences recurrent episodes of shifts in mood from extreme highs to extreme lows, which last for several days and make it difficult for them to carry out day-to-day tasks.

 The periods of highs are episodes of ‘mania’ characterised by elated or irritable moods, increased energy and activity, and impulsivity.
 A person experiencing a manic episode is likely to speak rapidly, about various topics, and feel that their thoughts are changing rapidly.
-They may also develop unrealistic beliefs, start behaving inappropriately, and do reckless things such as spending a lot of money.
+They may also develop unrealistic beliefs, start behaving inappropriately, and behave recklessly, such as spending a lot of money.
 The manic episodes may vary in severity, and severe symptoms may sometimes require hospitalisation.

 Less severe episodes are known as “hypomania”.
 During a hypomanic episode, a person may feel optimistic and become more productive.
 Although they may not think that anything is wrong, people around them may notice a change in mood, behaviour and activity levels.
 Hypomania can also develop into more severe mania or depression without timely treatment.